MuzzammilShah/Portfolio-website-with-Chatbot/README.md

 #### **📢Disclaimer:**

-⚠️The site has been designed to best view on either a Laptop or Desktop.
+The site has been designed to best view on either a Laptop or Desktop.
 And the Chatbot servers has been turned off due to the Memory Limit being exceeded that was provided by the hosting service.

 **However, If you wish to see the chatbot's functionality please feel free to contact me.
-I'd be more than happy to show you a demo😌**
+I'd be more than happy to show you a demo**

 #### **⌛Don't have time to connect?
 No problem, you can view the recordings I've added to see how the site functions!**
 - [Wesbite UI 🌐](https://drive.google.com/file/d/174t4TTmsRQvDKpEot5VHwR3Wo8_ioB2_/view?usp=sharing)